Posted & filed under Bramley Newspaper, Community Resilience, Emergency Planning, Flood Mitigation.

 Posted & filed under Bramley Newspaper, Community Resilience, Flood Mitigation, In The Press, Planning, SuDS.

+LOCAL flood risk is well documented and has sadly been experienced first hand by too many residents.
 Climate change and further housing developments only exacerbate the flood risk in our town and villages.
-Whilst much is beyond the control of householders there are simple steps that most community minded people can take to help reduce the flood risk.
+Whilst much is beyond the control of householders there are simple steps that most community minded people can take to help reduce… Read more »

 Southwell Flood Project – Clearance works